Former lab members

 Sherif Negm (undergraduate; Comp Bio/Data Science)

 Sherif is using computational methods to study repeat evolution in Drosophila.
 He has contributed to several projects ranging from euchromatic satellite DNA evolution to designing a pipeline called RepeatProfiler to study repeats with short read sequence data.
+He was a recipient of a DeKiewiet Fellowship for undergraduate research.

 Selected publications: